mgsg/model_d_controller_multi_mcu/README.md

 ## Motivation

 - The Teensy LC microcontroller is now deprecated.
-Alternatives suggested in the project github issues section (Teensy 4.0/4.1) are expensive and maybe overkill for the needed features.
+Alternatives suggested in the project github issues section (Teensy 4.0/4.1) are expensive.

 ## Changes